BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_09.md

 (chap9)=

-# Chapter 9: End to End Bayesian Workflows
+# End to End Bayesian Workflows

 Some restaurants offer a style of dining called menu *dégustation*, or in English a tasting menu.
 In this dining style, the guest is provided a